20 Secrets Your Waiter Won't Tell You

-So, before you make another foodie faux pas, be sure to learn the rules—straight from insiders—about “bring me your strongest drink,” your post-meal plate-stacking habits, and if it’s okay to hook up with your waiter or not.
-And when you want to make the most of your meal, discover How to Buy the Best Table at a Restaurant.
+So, before you make another foodie faux pas, be sure to learn the rules—straight from insiders—about "bring me your strongest drink," your post-meal plate-stacking habits, and if it's okay to hook up with your waiter or not.
+And when you want to make the most of your meal, read This Is the Best Seat in Any Restaurant.

 They Really Can't Seat Your Incomplete Party

-It’s so annoying when you’re first to the restaurant and you have to stand there waiting for “the rest of your party to arrive.”
-But if a waiter refuses to seat you until your entire party arrives, it’s not because they’re on a power trip.
-“People always insist on us seating an incomplete party,” says Zach, a restaurateur and former server in New York.
-“If two of you show up relatively on time and four of you show up an hour-and-a-half late, you’ve doubled the turnover time.”
-And if you’d rather just dodge the hassle of snagging a table, whip up a meal at home by mastering the 40 Dishes Everyone Should Know How to Cook.
+It's so annoying when you're first to the restaurant and you have to stand there waiting for "the rest of your party to arrive."
+But if a waiter refuses to seat you until your entire party arrives, it's not because they're on a power trip.
+"People always insist on us seating an incomplete party," says Zach, a restaurateur and former server in New York.
+"If two of you show up relatively on time and four of you show up an hour-and-a-half late, you've doubled the turnover time."
+And if you'd rather just dodge the hassle of snagging a table, whip up a meal at home by mastering how to Cook a Steak at Home Like a Pro.